 For instance, conflicting statements from different political figures about the seriousness of the virus and the effectiveness of masks during the early phases of the COVID-19 pandemic caused uncertainty and non-compliance (World Health Organisation, 2020).
 When people get contradicting information from reliable sources, it may cause cognitive dissonance, which makes them stressed and more likely to selectively follow rules that support their preconceived notions (Festinger, 1957).
 This occurrence demonstrates how, when their messages are contradictory or out of alignment, the same role models who are supposed to promote healthy behaviour may inadvertently exacerbate public health issues.

 Furthermore, the social and psychological processes that underlie role models’ effect are intricate.
 According to the social learning theory, people pick up behaviours by watching and copying others (Bandura, 1977).
 In the case of a pandemic, if a prominent person promotes preventative measures like vaccination or mask wearing, their followers are likely to follow this costume.
-On the other hand, followers may take on similar attitudes and actions if a role model displays scepticism or disregards health precautions.
+On the other hand, followers may take on similar attitudes and actions if a role model displays skepticism or disregards health precautions.
 One prominent example is the anti-vaccination propaganda spread by some celebrities, which has significantly harmed public health and vaccination rates (Dubé et al., 2013).

 The credibility and visibility of individuals with scientific knowledge must be increased in order to lessen the negative consequences of deceptive role models.
 Clear, consistent, and evidence-based messaging should be the main focus of public health initiatives, and they should include reputable role models who are capable of successfully communicating these themes.
 Furthermore, it is critical to address the underlying reasons of cognitive reluctance, such as institutional distrust and a lack of knowledge about scientific procedures (Lewandowsky, Ecker & Cook, 2017).
 Rebuilding trust and ensuring the wider adoption of preventative behaviours may be achieved via community engagement and open communication.